dirigeants/klasa/guides/Building Your Bot/CreatingACustomMemberGateway.md

 		if (!message.guild) return;

-		// Calculate the next value for experience. const nextValue = message.author.configs.experience + 1;
+		// Calculate the next value for experience. const nextValue = message.member.configs.experience + 1;

 		// Cache the current level.
-		const currLevel = message.author.configs.level;
+		const currLevel = message.member.configs.level;

 		// Calculate the next level.
 		const nextLevel = Math.floor(0.1 * Math.sqrt(nextValue + 1));

-		// Update the user's configuration entry by adding 1 to it, and update the level also. await message.author.configs.update(['experience', 'level'], [nextValue, nextLevel]);
+		// Update the members's configuration entry by adding 1 to it, and update the level also. await message.member.configs.update(['experience', 'level'], [nextValue, nextLevel]);

 		// If the current level and the next level are not the same, then it has increased, and you can send the message. if (currLevel !== nextLevel) {